mkrecny/redis-extend/README.md

 ### MHSET key1 [key2 ... keyN] value1 [value2 ... valueN] field
 Set the same field in several hashes, get the number of fields actually created (not updated).

-### SINTERSCARD key1 [key2 ... keyN]
+### SOPSCARD key1 [key2 ... keyN] operation
-Get the cardinality/size of the intersection of the sets residing at 'key1' ... 'keyN'.
+Get the cardinality/size of the set resulting from the 'operation' ('smembers','sinter','sunion') between the sets residing at 'key1' ... 'keyN'.

 ### SOPSRANDSUBSET key1 [key2 ... keyN] operation count
-Get a random subset of maximum size 'count' from the 'operation' ('sinter'/'sunion') between the set residing at 'key1' and all the sets residing at 'key2' ... 'keyN'.
+Get a random subset of maximum size 'count' from the 'operation' ('smembers','sinter','sunion') between the set residing at 'key1' and all the sets residing at 'key2' ... 'keyN'.

-### SRANDSUBSET key count
-Get a random subset of maximum size 'count' from the set residing at 'key'.

-### SUNIONSCARD key1 [key2 ... keyN]
-Get the cardinality/size of the union of the sets residing at 'key1' ... 'keyN'.